This information will teach you about the placement and care of your central venous catheter (CVC).

 - If the gel pad on your Tegaderm CHG dressing becomes swollen, change your dressing.
 You can test the gel pad by applying pressure to it with your index (pointer) finger.
 If you see an indent, the gel pad is swollen and your dressing should be changed.
 This can happen if there is a lot of sweat under your dressing.

 - If you have problems with your skin, such as irritability or sensitivity, your nurse may suggest a different type of dressing.
 In that case, you may need to change it more often than once a week.
 No matter which dressing you are using, always change it right away if it starts to come off or gets wet.
-Do not just put another dressing or more tape over it.
+Don’t just put another dressing or more tape over it.

 - 1 dressing change kit